 We are bringing together some of the smartest minds we know in the YouTube world & the community's most favorite hosts from the past year to share the secrets they've learned this year.
 We have sessions & panels on topics including idea generation, algorithm, editing, storytelling, Shorts, setting up your business, and more.

 Yes!
 You will have access to workshop recordings 24 hours after the live sessions.
 Access these workshops through web or through our Creator Now mobile app!

 Many creators in the community don't make videos like Airrack.
 We've had creators from all over the globe with channels in of all different sizes in all sorts of nichés.
 And we've done our best to create an experience that focuses on the universal experiences that ALL YouTubers go through, and to give tools and resources that will help you no matter where you're at in this journey.
 We've also created little micro-communities inside of the larger community so that you can connect with more creators making similar stuff.

 Short answer: yes.
 Every great creator started at zero.
 But this all comes with a huge caveat.
 We don't want you joining this community, and not making the most of it.
 So we HIGHLY suggest figuring out a lot of the basics before the sprint starts — maybe follow a few YouTube editing tutorials and make a couple videos.
 We won't be teaching you how to pick up a camera, or the basics in Final Cut or anything like that.
 But if you really feel like you're ready to try this... let's get it.

-workshop days + times can be variable throughout the season to try and give everyone in our global community the chance to attend live, but most happen at 5pm PT / 8pm ET on week nights.
+Workshop days & times are variable throughout the cohort to give everyone in our global community the chance to attend live, but most happen at 5pm PT / 8pm ET on week nights.